pookjw/SidecarPatcher/README.md

 You can get the model identifier of your iPad by using this app: [Mactracker (iOS App Store)](https://apps.apple.com/us/app/mactracker/id311421597)

 This script disables this blacklist in macOS.
-This does NOT patch the iPadOS root system.
+This does NOT patch the iPadOS root system, jailbreaking is not required.
 Tested on macOS 10.15 (19A583).

 ## How to patch